 Learn basic HTML formatting you can use to format content in your posts and pages.

-The world wide web, your website, your web pages and even your web content are all built and powered by a language of code.
+The web, your website, your web pages and even your web content are built and powered by code.

-It is inevitable, then, that at some point, you may run into a situation where you will need something done for your business online, for your web site, or in your pages that will require having some knowledge of code.
+It is inevitable, then, that at some point, you may run into a situation where you will need something done for your business online, for your web site, or in your content that requires having some knowledge of code.

-HTML is one of the main “code” languages that is used to build the world wide web, web sites, blog pages and formatting your web content.
+HTML is one of the “code” languages used to power the web, web sites, web pages and web content.

 One of the best things about using WordPress is that you don’t need to know HTML to create and format content in your pages and posts.
-WordPress has unique features like “themes”, “plugins” and “widgets” that let you manage your website without having to touch code, and an easy-to-use, built-in visual editor that lets you create and easily format your content simply by clicking on a few buttons.
+WordPress has unique features like “themes”, “plugins” and “widgets” that let you manage your website without having to touch code, and an easy-to-use, built-in web editor that lets you compose and easily format your content just by clicking on a few buttons.

-You don’t have to learn HTML to use WordPress, but having a little bit of knowledge of HTML is quite useful as a WordPress user!
+You don’t need to learn HTML to use WordPress, but having a little bit of HTML knowledge is a useful thing as a WordPress user!

-- 1 Using HTML In WordPress – Tutorial
+- Using HTML Tags In WordPress – Step-By-Step Tutorial

-- 3 Using HTML Tags To Format Content In WordPress
+- Using HTML Tags To Format Your Content

-- 6 Useful Tips Related To Using HTML In WordPress
+- Useful Tips About Using HTML Formatting In WordPress

-- You would like to edit your existing content, add formatted text and an image to a section of your sidebar, or direct visitors to the contact page, opt-in form, etc. If you understand basic HTML, you can do this really quickly and easily without having to pay somebody else to do this for you.
+- You want to edit your existing content, add formatted text and an image into an area of your sidebar, or direct your visitors to a contact page, opt-in form, etc. If you understand basic HTML, you can do this very quickly and easily without having to pay somebody else to do this for you.

-- You outsource work to a freelancer and get back files that contain HTML formatting.
-Having some knowledge of HTML can help you proof and review the quality of the writer’s work before you sign off on the work.
+- You outsource some content writing to a freelancer and get back files that contain HTML formatting.
+Knowing some basic HTML can help you proof and review the quality of the writer’s work before you sign off on the work.

-- Someone else creates your site’s content.
-You see a couple of basic text formatting errors, like a line of text that could have been made bold, or a hyperlink that is missing in your text.
-Knowing a little bit of HTML can help you fix simple errors in your pages very quickly without having to go and ask (or pay) a webmaster, a web designer, or someone else to do it for you.
+- Someone else creates your web content.
+You spot a couple of simple text formatting errors, like a word that should have been made bold, or a hyperlink that is pointing to an incorrect destination.
+Having some basic knowledge of HTML will help you edit and fix simple errors in your blog posts and pages without delay, and without needing to ask (or pay) a webmaster, a web designer, or someone else to do it for you.

-- You want to discuss new project or requirement with your website development team.
-Knowing basic HTML not only helps you communicate more effectively with web developers and web designers, it can also help to prevent you from being taken advantage of.
+- You need to discuss changes on your site with a website developer.
+Knowing basic HTML not only will help you communicate more effectively with web developers and web designers, it can also help you better negotiate projects with web service providers.

-You don’t need to become a code-loving web developer – just have enough knowledge of HTML to be a “web-smart” business owner!
+You don’t need to become a code-loving web developer – just have enough knowledge of basic HTML to be a “web-savvy” business owner!